rufus-lang/rufus/doc/rdr/0001-template.md

+[Copy this template to a file called `nnnn-<title>.md`.
+A number will be assigned at the time the decision is accepted.]

 # Short title of solved problem and solution

 * Status: [Drafting | Proposed | Rejected | Accepted | Deprecated | Superseded by [RDR-0005](0005-example.md)]